CopeBrandon/CopeBrandon/README.md

 - 👋 Hi, I’m @CopeBrandon
 - 👀 I’m interested in doing coding regarding data, science, and/or gaming.
-- 🌱 I’m currently learning React, Hibernate, and Python on the side.
+- 🌱 I’m currently learning React, C#, and Python on the side.
-- 💞️ I’m looking to collaborate on something.
-I don't really have a strong vision right now for what projects interest me specifically.
+- 💞️ I'm currently working on a pet project [Pomodoro](https://github.com/CopeBrandon/cram-sessions) timer using C# in WPF with  Material Design in XAML.
+[Link to repo used for Material](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkiturl).
 - 📫 How to reach me: Hunterv96@gmail.com

 <!---